 Method 1: Use DiskStation Manager and Windows built-in tool

 Synology DiskStation Manager(DSM) is an intuitive web-based operating system for every Synology NAS.
 It integrates the basic functions of file sharing, centralized backup, RAID storage, multimedia streaming, virtual storage.

 To backup data using DiskStation Manager and Windows built-in tool, you need to create a shared folder on your Synology NAS for storing Windows backup.
-Then, you need to configure a local user and give it a priority to the shared folder you made before.
-At last, enable Windows built-in tool and use it to backup data on Windows 7/8/10 to your Synology NAS.
+Then, you need to configure local users and give them the priority of the shared folder you made before.
+At last, enable Windows built-in tool and use it to backup data on Windows 7/8/10/11 to your Synology NAS.

-AOMEI Backupper is a great file backup software for Windows, which allows you to backup data on your computer to NAS like Synology, cloud storage device like Dropbox, Google Drive, external hard drive, etc.
+AOMEI Backupper is a great file backup software for Windows 7/8/8.1/10/11/XP/Vista, which allows you to backup data on your computer to NAS like Synology, cloud storage device like Dropbox, Google Drive, external hard drive, etc.

 To backup data using AOMEI Backkupper, you just need to select the files you want to backup and pitch on Synology as your destination path, then click Start Backup.

 Backup to Synology via DiskStation Manager and built-in tool

 The first way is to backup data via DiskStation Manager and Windows built-in tool.
 In Windows 7, you can use Backup and Restore.
 In Windows 8/10/11, you can use File History.
 But if you want an easier way, you can directly go to the next part.
 Then, Let's have a closer at how DiskStation Manager and built-in tool works.